Sharon D. Clarke: Theatre

 In October 2011, she appeared in a concert of the new musical Soho Cinders at the Queen's Theatre, London.
 Clarke has also worked as Musical Director on Meridan.

 Clarke appeared in her own one-woman cabaret at the St James Theatre.

 She appeared in James Baldwin's The Amen Corner at the Royal National Theatre, for which she won Best Supporting Actress at the 2014 Olivier Awards.

 In summer 2014, she played the supporting role of Mariah in the Regent's Park Open Air Theatre production of Porgy and Bess.

 In March 2015, Clarke played the Nurse in Romeo and Juliet at the Rose Theatre, Kingston.

 In February 2016, she received critical acclaim for her role in a revival of August Wilson's Ma Rainey's Black Bottom at the Lyttelton Theatre (for example: "Sharon D Clarke is terrific as Ma Rainey, regally imperious" – The Telegraph; "Her golden delivery of the title song is a high point" – The Observer; "Sharon D Clarke offers a wonderfully obstreperous performance as the eponymous blues star" – Time Out; "the powerhouse delivery of Sharon D Clarke in the central role of Ma Rainey is exhilarating" – The Stage).

 In 2017, she played the role of Sonya in Cy Coleman's musical The Life at Southwark Playhouse and Caroline Thibodeaux in Caroline, or Change at the Chichester Festival Theatre.
 Clarke reprised her role in Caroline, or Change when the production transferred to the Playhouse Theatre in the West End in 2018.
 At the 2019 Laurence Olivier Awards, Clarke won the Laurence Olivier Award for Best Actress in a Musical for this role.
 The production transferred to Roundabout Theatre Company's Studio 54 on Broadway in October 2021, having been postponed for over a year due to the COVID-19 pandemic.
 Clark reprised her role, making her Broadway debut and was well received by critics.
 The limited run ended on 9 January 2022.

 In 2019, she played the role of Linda Loman in Arthur Miller's play Death of a Salesman at the Young Vic, which transferred to the West End in October 2019 and later to Broadway in September 2022.
 In July 2019, she played the role of The Lady in Sheldon Epps’s Blues In The Night at the Kiln Theatre, London.

+In 2027, she will be appearing as the title character in William Shakespeare's Othello at the Swan Theatre in Stratford-Upon-Avon.